hashintel/hash/.github/CONTRIBUTING.md

 These apply across all projects:

 - Before undertaking any significant work, please share your proposal with us: we don't want you to invest your time on changes we are already working on ourselves, or have different plans for.
 You can suggest changes as a [discussion] if it's a feature proposal, or an [issue] if it's a bug you intend to fix.
-If you're unsure, you can always chat to us on [Discord] first.
-If it's a typo or docs change, don't worry about this step.
+If you're only fixing a typo or making a minor change to documentation, don't worry about this step (just go ahead and open a Pull Request on this repository).
 - When submitting a pull request, please fill out any sections of the provided template you feel able to.
 If you are unsure or don't feel a section is relevant, please say so.
   - Always include a link to the issue or discussion proposing the change.
   - Write tests to accompany your PR, or ask for help/guidance if this is a blocker.